 What are Interpersonal Effectiveness Skills?

 Interpersonal effectiveness skills are tools and strategies used to build and maintain healthy relationships, communicate needs clearly, and navigate social situations with confidence and respect.
-These skills are a core component of Dialectical Behavior Therapy (DBT), a type of therapy developed to help individuals manage intense emotions and improve their interactions with others.
-Effective interpersonal communication is essential not only in resolving conflicts but also in achieving personal goals and strengthening relationships, both personally and professionally.
+These skills are a core component of Dialectical Behavior Therapy (DBT), a type of therapy developed by psychologist Marsha M. Linehan to help individuals manage intense emotions and improve their interactions with others.
+While DBT was originally created to treat borderline personality disorder, its interpersonal effectiveness skills are now widely used in individual therapy, group therapy, schools, and workplaces.

 Assert needs and set boundaries

 One major aspect of interpersonal effectiveness is learning how to assert your needs and set boundaries without damaging the relationship.
 Many people struggle with either being too passive—failing to express themselves—or too aggressive—coming across as hostile or demanding.
-Assertiveness lies in the middle.
-It involves expressing your thoughts, feelings, and desires openly and respectfully while also considering the rights and needs of others.
-Practicing assertive communication helps ensure that your voice is heard while maintaining mutual respect.
+Both extremes can create tension and dissatisfaction over time.

 Saying no